thisisrandy/catan-randomizer/README.md

 ### Seafarers

-All [Seafarers](https://www.catan.com/seafarers) scenarios are supported, including some custom _New World_ scenarios.
+All [Seafarers](https://www.catan.com/seafarers) scenarios are supported, including some custom _New World_ scenarios as well as a partially shuffled version of the _The Pirate Islands_ scenario.
 Pains have been taken to observe every aspect of variable setup specified in the manual for each scenario, including things like shuffling the main and foreign islands separately, restricting the pip count of certain positions or terrain types, and not